gongpu/deleteFile/README.md

 ==========

 This is a windows script coded on Jscript.
-It used to delete files in target folder automatically.
+It can be used to delete files in target folder automatically.